lmandl/separable-PI-DeepONet/README.md

 * 2D Consolidation using Biot / TPM

 #### Note on dimensions
 Please note that all problems are spatiotemporal problems and we denote spatial dimensions here.
-Hence, Biot's equation for consolidation in 1D take both vertical position z and time as input.
+Hence, Biot's equation for consolidation in 1D take both vertical position z and time t as input.

 ## References